Can You Help Identify Any Of These ?

 Absolutely any info would be much apreciated, as I know very little about them.
 If you can help, then please Email me.
 Thanks.

 The ebonite base measures 4 & 3/8" by 2 & 7/8" ( 110mm by 73mm), the knob and skirt are 1 & 3/8" and 1 & 3/4" Dia.
-(35mm and 45mm) so not a small key this.
+(35mm and 45mm).

 Mystery Key 138.